 Within a creative curriculum we want pupils to realise that our understanding of maths has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 They should know that it is essential to everyday life, critical to science, technology, engineering and necessary for financial literacy.

-A high-quality’ mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
-(National Curriculum September 2013)
+As pupils progress through the school, we intend children to have the ability to reason mathematically, have an appreciation of the beauty and power of maths and a sense of enjoyment and curiosity about the subject.